abbiio/react-native-walkme-sdk/README.md

 WalkMeSDK.clearPrivateUserAttributes()

 /**
- * Launches a campaign by trigger key
+ * Launches a campaign by trigger key after redirecting the user to the given deep link
  * Once invoked, the method will show the campaign WITHOUT any of its segments (if defined) *
  * @code